AdamPalmar/Code_Challenge/README.md

 22/10/2016 15:30 thoughts:
 The part of the program that need optimizing is the processing section.
 Currently its brute forcing to find solution.

-In the search for product sum of the anagram sentence maybe a binary search could be used on the last loop. because there wil only be one value multiplied that will give the sum.
+In the search for product sum of the anagram sentence maybe a binary search could be used on the last loop. because there wil only be one value multiplied that will give the sum.(This worked well!)

 Another idea would be to have a tree structure of the prime products combinations that would sum to the wanted product.